Acquisition and administrative expenses

 Value of new business

-The present value of profits in future years that can be generated from new policies concluded in the current financial year.
+The present value of future annual surpluses that can be generated from new policies concluded in the current financial year.

 VIG Insurance Group